Professor-Ruiz/Master-Assignment-Template/docs/testing-options.md

 <details>
   <summary><b>Three input/output tests</b></summary>

 > This test will execute your student's program three times.
 You supply the input and expected output for each execution.
 It captures the program output in it's entirety.
-You'll need to add a third input/output pair in the file by following the directions below:

 ```Python
 import pytest